zacstrick/PymeClock/README.md

 Things I'm currently working on:

 Admin-side frontend for things like:
-  Seeing at a glance what the total weekly hours are for each individual Hex-based login for making edits to the Times table itself
+  Seeing at a glance what the total weekly hours are for each individual and a Hex-based login for making edits to the Times table itself

 Ticking Clock widget to be displayed in the corner of the GUI